datameet-pune/datameet-pune.github.io/README.md

 There are broadly three types of work we can do:

- 1 | 2 | 3
+ 1 Collect | 2 Curate | 3 Apply
 --|--|--
-Bring socially relevant data out by collecting, listing, sharing about it | Digitize, curate, clean, convert the data to a better, more usable form | Visualize or otherwise apply the data examples:||
+Bring socially relevant data out by collecting, listing, sharing about it | Digitize, curate, clean, convert the data to a better, more usable form | Visualize or otherwise apply the data; combine with other dataset(s) example:||
-Linking to a PDF listing talukas published somewhere in a government website| Converting data published in a PDF to csv form, with flat tabular structure (ie, one header row, no merged cells)| Creating an online pan-and-zoom ("slippy") web-map showing the taluka boundaries overlaid on top of a normal map layer
+<sub>[official PDF of Pune elected corporators 2017-22](https://pmc.gov.in/sites/default/files/winning_candidates.pdf)</sub> | <sub>[CSV table of the same](https://gist.github.com/datameet-pune/3ca3af1d528623c1bb7d99f8466868f0)</sub> | <sub>[Map of Pune showing which area has elected which corporators](https://nikhilvj.carto.com/viz/718f58d8-8e07-11e6-8015-0e3ff518bd15/embed_map)</sub>

 ## Projects